Freddie Mac Standard Modification

 - Must be sent within five days of an evaluation decision, but no later than 30 days, after receiving a complete Borrower Response Package.

-The Servicer must first determine the mark-to-market loan-to-value (MTMLTV) ratio of the mortgage in order to determine the terms of the modification.
+The Servicer must first determine the post-modified mark-to-market loan-to-value (MTMLTV) ratio of the mortgage in order to determine the terms of the modification.

 - Capitalize the arrearages in accordance with Guide Section B65.23, Expenses, Delinquent Amounts, and Capitalization Rules.

 - Extend the amortization term to 480 months from the modification effective date.

-- If the pre-modified MTMLTV ratio is greater than 115 percent, forbear the principal to create a post-modification interest-bearing MTMLTV ratio of 115 percent or forebear 30 percent of the post-capitalized UPB, whichever forbearance amount is less.
+- If the post-modified MTMLTV ratio (which includes capitalized amounts) is greater than 115 percent, forbear the principal to create a post-modification interest-bearing MTMLTV ratio of 115 percent or forebear 30 percent of the post-capitalized UPB and capitalized arrearages, whichever forbearance amount is less.

-When a mortgage has a MTMLTV ratio that is less than 80%, use the following steps to determine the modification terms.
-Effective July 1, 2014, Servicers must determine the amortization term options to be included in the Trial Period Plan Notice by calculating the estimated modified principal and interest payment using a 480-month term, a 360-month term, and a 240-month term, provided certain payment reduction conditions are met.
+- Servicers must determine the amortization term options to be included in the Trial Period Plan Notice by calculating the estimated modified principal and interest payment using a 480-month term, a 360-month term, and a 240-month term, provided certain payment reduction conditions are met.
 See Guide Chapter B65.18, Determining the Terms of a Freddie Mac Standard Modification and Freddie Mac Streamlined Modification, for additional details.
-Alternatively, under Guide Bulletin 2014-3, Servicers may continue to process Standard Modifications through the Workout Prospector® exception path under Guide Section B65.13.